claritychallenge/.github/profile/README.md

 For further information about the project please visit the [Clarity project website](http://claritychallenge.org/).

-Most repositories below are private and intended for use by project members (e.g., websites, development tools etc).

-[`clarity`](https://github.com/claritychallenge/clarity) is a public repository providing the complete set of tools that have been provided to support the open enhancement and prediction challenges.
+The [`clarity`](https://github.com/claritychallenge/clarity) repository provides tools are provided to support the Clarity project open enhancement and prediction challenges.
+We welcome people to use this code and to raise issues for improvements and new features.